guilhermessc/mac-keyboard-shortcuts/README.md

 # My shortcuts

-My shortcuts to split the windows use control-option-command + arrow-key.
+My shortcuts to split the windows use **control-option-command + arrow-key**.
 I choose this combination to aviod conflicting shortcuts with the system defaults.
 You can check the full list on the `skhdrc` file :)